ankitbko/blog/_posts/2026-04-29-hosted-agents-part-1.md

 - **Standard streaming lifecycle events** — `response.created` → `response.in_progress` → `response.output_text.delta` → `response.completed`.
 These are well understood conventions that work with any OpenAI-compatible client.
 - **Background execution** via `background: true` for long-running tasks.
 - **Built-in heads** for Teams/M365 publishing and agent-to-agent (A2A) delegation — these come free with Responses.
 No extra code needed.
-- Numerous other Foundry features like evaluation comes out of the box.
+- Numerous other Foundry features like evaluation come out of the box.

 The big selling point: you write minimal code and the platform handles the HTTP contract, session management, and streaming lifecycle.